PiJoules/bug-free-palm-tree/README.md

 onto my classpath.
 This fork of FreeTTS works with the default kevin16 voice and I am able to compile and run the provided example and this assignment with this jar.

+The location of the jar in this repo is `Hello_World_FreeTTS/src/FreeTTS/lib/freetts.jar`.

 An alternative solution to this could be to use the Oracle/Sun JDK unstead of the Ubuntu 14.04/OpenJDK, but I have not experimented with this solution.